heiner/heiner.github.com/_drafts/random-samples.md

 engineering nor in other areas such as math.
 Knowing what, e.g., a Bloom filter is is genuinely useful, as is knowing the name of the thing.
-Since practically nobody is able to re-derive meaningful parts of computer science from scratch by themselves (there is _some_ content to the field, even if it's perhaps less than in math or physics), knowing what exists and how to talk about it is a useful skill.
+Since practically nobody is able to re-derive meaningful parts of computer science from scratch by themselves (there is _some_ content to the field after all), knowing what exists and how to talk about it is a useful skill.
 During the actual work of a good software engineer, various design decisions and judgment calls about systems have to be made.
 Knowing the toolbox, and